q10357/exam-c-language/README.md

-# Exam C in linux operative system
+# Exam C in Linux Operating System

-Collection of my answers to the tasks given on the exam in C language implementation autumn 2022.
+This document contains my answers from the Exam C in the Linux Operating System course, focused on C language implementation, from autumn 2022.

 Grade: A